Digga D: Early life

-Herbert made his first song in 2011 at the Harrow Club alongside future 1011 associates M'Skum and Sav'O. Herbert was kicked out of secondary school (Chelsea Academy) in his eighth year after getting caught with cannabis and ended up not taking his GCSE's.
-He went on to release his first single, "Jumping", at age 14.
+Herbert started his education at St Thomas' CE Primary school on Appleford road.
+Herbert made his first song in 2011 at the Harrow Club alongside future 1011 associates M'Skum and Sav'O. During his years at secondary school, Rhys attended Ranelagh School for a year due to family issues at home.
+After a year, he went back to his old school.
+Shortly after, Herbert was excluded from Chelsea Academy secondary school for possession of cannabis by the Deputy Head and ended up not taking his GCSEs.

 Career

 2015–2017: Formation of 1011/CGM

-In 2015, he formed the UK drill group 1011 along with his friends in a local youth club in Ladbroke Grove.
+In 2015 he formed the UK drill group 1011 along with his friends in a local youth club in Ladbroke Grove.
 The group was named after the W10 and W11 postal codes, and includes members Herbert (Digga D), Yonas Girma, Micah Bedeau (Horrid1), Isaac Marshall, and Jordan Bedeau.
 They released several singles in 2016-17, including "Kill Confirmed", "Play for the Pagans", and "No Hook".

-On 9 November 2017, Digga D and members of 1011 were arrested in a stop and search in which they were carrying machetes and baseball bats.
+On 9 November 2017, 1011 were arrested in a stop and search in which they were carrying machetes and baseball bats.
 1011 claimed they were making a drill music video, but police stated they were planning to attack a rival gang, 12World.
-Digga and 1011 were convicted of conspiracy to commit violent disorder, sentenced to 1 year in jail, and given a Criminal Behaviour Order (CBO) in 2018.
+1011 were convicted of conspiracy to commit violent disorder, sentenced to 1 year in jail, and given a Criminal Behaviour Order (CBO) in 2018.
 Four of the group's music videos prior to the CBO were taken down.
 However, they were noted to have already amassed over ten million combined views, and would soon be uploaded by fans to their channels, where they continued to get more views.
-The group rebranded as CGM, an acronym for Cherish God More.
+The group rebranded as CGM, an acronym for Certified Grove Members.